Strategy-proofness with single-peaked and single-dipped preferences: Introduction

-However, there are public facilities which do not give rise to unanimous opinions, that is, the preferences of some agents are single-peaked, while the preferences of others are single-dipped.
-Examples include dog parks, soccer stadiums, or dance clubs.
-For example, dog owners may have single-peaked preferences on the location of a dog park, yet individuals who do not like dogs probably have single-dipped preferences.
-Consequently, in order to deal with such situations, a domain that includes both single-peaked and single-dipped preferences is needed.
-If the set of admissible preferences of each agent coincides with the set of all single-peaked and all single-dipped preferences, \cite{berga2000maximal} and \cite{achuthankutty2018dictatorship} show that the Gibbard-Satterthwaite impossibility applies.
-Hence, the preference domain needs to be constrained further. \cite{thomson2022should} studies a restricted domain with only two agents.
-In this domain, the social planner knows that the first agent has single-peaked preferences, while the second agent has single-dipped preferences.
-Moreover, it is known that the peak and the dip of these preferences are located at the same known point.
-However, the impossibility still applies in this domain.
-On the contrary, \cite{feigenbaum2015strategyproof} show possibility results in a model with an unrestricted number of agents such that the type of the preference of each agent (single-peaked or single-dipped) is known and preferences are cardinally determined by the distance between each location and the peak/dip, which is the only part in the preference of each agent that is private information.
-Furthermore, \cite{alcalde2018strategy} characterize all strategy-proof rules in a model closer to the one introduced here.
-In their model, the peak/dip of each agent, which coincides with the location of the agent on the real line, is public information but the social planner neither knows the type of preference of an agent (single-peaked or single-dipped) nor the rest of the agent's preference structure.
-Unlike them, we consider a domain in which the type of preference of each agent (single-peaked or single-dipped) is public information but the social planner neither knows the location of the peak/dip nor the rest of the preference structure of an agent.
+The closest works to our analysis are \cite{alcalde2018strategy}, \cite{thomson2022should} and \cite{feigenbaum2015strategyproof}. \cite{alcalde2018strategy} characterize all strategy-proof rules when the peak/dip of each agent, which coincides with the location of the agent on the real line, is public information but the social planner neither knows the type of preference of an agent (single-peaked or single-dipped) nor the rest of the agent's preference.
+Unlike them, we consider a domain in which the type of preference of each agent (single-peaked or single-dipped) is public information but the social planner neither knows the location of the peak/dip nor the rest of the preference of an agent.
 Observe that in our setting, in contrast to \cite{alcalde2018strategy}, agents could misrepresent their preferences by lying about the location of the peak/dip, but not about their type of preference (\emph{i.e.}, an agent with single-peaked preferences cannot declare that she has single-dipped preferences, and vice versa).